mclau/sidap/README.md

 ```
 install.packages("SIDAP_1.0.tar.gz", repos = NULL, type = "source")
 ```
-2. Running this package is depended on several other R packages(listed above) which available through Bioconductor.
+2.Running this package is depended on several other R packages(listed above) which available through Bioconductor.
 You need to run the `SIDAP_firstRun' function first before use.
 ```
 library(sidap)